Can You Buy a Car During Chapter 13 Bankruptcy? Your Guide to Vehicle Purchases

 Key Features of Chapter 13

-• Debt Reorganization: Consolidate and potentially reduce certain debts.
+• Debt Reorganization: Consolidates debts, potentially reducing certain types.

-• Automatic Stay: Stops creditor harassment and collection efforts.
+• Automatic Stay: Protects you from creditor harassment and collections.

 Differences Between Chapter 13 and Other Bankruptcy Types